 Step #3 – Restart your device and then reinstall all of the apps.
 If you don’t see the error again, then the most recent versions will install.

-Sometimes there are app files which cause these errors in which case, reinstalling is all it’ll take.
+Sometimes there are app files that cause these errors in which case, reinstalling is all it’ll take.

 Fix #6 – Clear Google Play Store’s Cache